Everest Base Camp Trek

 We would advise you to consider purchasing portable power banks or solar chargers for phone charging.

-Where is Wi-Fi available?
+13. Where is Wi-Fi available?

-You can get Wi-Fi access at Namche, Dingboche, Lobuche, Gorak Shep and Lukla.
+You can get Wi-Fi access at Namche, Dingboche, Lobuche, Gorak Shep, and Lukla.
 Again, some locations may charge a small cost for its use.

-How many do you fit into a group?
+14. How many do you fit into a group?

-Ages differ from people in their 20's up to their 70's from all nationalities.
+Ages differ from people in their 20s up to their 70s from all nationalities.
 The Everest Base Camp & Kalapathar trek is a highly accepted trip with all operation dates guaranteed to depart.

-How large is the staff crew that accompanies the trek group?
+15. How large is the staff crew that accompanies the trek group?

-15kg is not much really, so how do I pack lightly?
+16. 15kg is not much really, so how do I pack lightly?

-Unique Adventure Tip: “we encourage our trekking guests to dump the many unnecessary toiletries and products.
-Its best to take only one biodegradable soap that can be shampoo, body wash, hand wash, and laundry wash all-in-one.
+Unique Adventure Tip: “We encourage our trekking guests to dump the many unnecessary toiletries and products.
+It's best to take only one biodegradable soap that can be shampoo, body wash, hand wash, and laundry wash all in one.
 This is what one of our guests said: ‘I used a biodegradable shampoo for this (an organic brand that was affordable from the supermarket) and it worked great.
 I have dry sensitive skin and I use it at home as well.
 Also, there’s no need for makeup or hairspray, go natural, it’s so liberating.
 We’re on a high and wild adventure trip!”

 Unique Adventure Tip: “Lay out your items, cull it back, and then check it out again, cull it back again – just because it fits, doesn't mean you should take it.”

 Yes.
-When collecting your Unique Adventure kit bag, let your trek leader known that you have your own down jacket or sleeping bag and they will remove the provided gear from your kit bag.
+When collecting your Unique Adventure kit bag, let your trek leader know that you have your own down jacket or sleeping bag and they will remove the provided gear from your kit bag.

-Can I leave my excess gear in Kathmandu?
+18. Can I leave my excess gear in Kathmandu?

 Yes.
 You can leave your other gear and luggage bag at our Unique Adventure desk at the Yambu Hotel, which will be safely stowed away.

-Is it culturally appropriate to wear shorts or leggings?
+19. Is it culturally appropriate to wear shorts or leggings?

-Dress modestly is good.
+Dressing modestly is good.
 For those who wish to wear shorts, make sure the shorts cover your knees.
 For those that are comfortable in leggings, have a long top over them.
 Remember, we are guests passing through these friendly villages.
-Local people may feel embarrassed, for themselves and for you, if you dress inappropriately.
+Local people may feel embarrassed, for themselves and you, if you dress inappropriately.

 Unique Adventure Tip: “Just because you see other people wear particular clothing items a certain way doesn’t make it okay for you to do the same.
 Foreigners trampling over local etiquette and making it “okay” by sheer numbers does not make it acceptable or friendly.”

-What else can I do in Kathmandu?
+20. What else can I do in Kathmandu?
 Can I do any other short hikes?

-You can visit a good number of interesting places in the Kathmandu Valley like Patan, Bhaktapur, Kirtipur, Dhulikel or Chitwan (for a wildlife safari) – we can help arrange this.
-If you’re after a walk, you can head to Nagarkot, Kakani or Dhulikhel.
+You can visit a good number of interesting places in the Kathmandu Valley like Patan, Bhaktapur, Kirtipur, Dhulikhel, or Chitwan (for a wildlife safari) – we can help arrange this.
+If you’re after a walk, you can head to Nagarkot, Kakani, or Dhulikhel.
 These are culturally wonderful places for a hike in the woods amid tranquil settings with a lot of interesting local culture to get into.

-Why do I need to tip, can’t it be included in the trip price?
+21. Why do I need to tip, can’t it be included in the trip price?
 What is the process for tipping?

-Tipping is generally expected and culturally prevalent in Nepal; this includes in Kathmandu and on your trek.
+Tipping is generally expected and culturally prevalent in Nepal; this includes Kathmandu and on your trek.
 It is a gesture to personally thank the local people for their efforts and service.

 If your group thinks that the local crew has done an outstanding job and you wish to show your appreciation, then a tip from the group would be greatly appreciated.
-At the end of the trek, your leader will collect what you wish to give and will distribute it fairly amongst the crew at a final evening celebration where each individual crew member is acknowledged and thanked.
+At the end of the trek, your leader will collect what you wish to give and distribute it fairly amongst the crew at a final evening celebration where each crew member is acknowledged and thanked.

-Where can I exchange my money?
+22. Where can I exchange my money?

 Many places in Nepal may not allow you to change currency back, so it's best to exchange the amount you will require for your time in Nepal.
 A budget guide is provided in your pre-departure kit.
-There are also ATMs available for use in main cities including Kathmandu, Pokhara and Namche; however, ATM fees are applicable, which may be in additional to what your card or bank provider may charge.
+There are also ATMs available for use in main cities including Kathmandu, Pokhara, and Namche; however, ATM fees are applicable, which may be in addition to what your card or bank provider may charge.

 Some factors to consider when booking with an adventure company include: